LEARNING BEYOND THE CLASSROOM

 • Always ask your child what their teacher has assigned them to do for homework.

-• Check Frog everyday for details of homework.
-All teachers record homework via Frog and therefore this offers the most reliable tool for information on your child’s homework.
+• Check Class Charts every day for details of homework.
+All teachers record homework via Class charts and therefore this offers the most reliable tool for information on your child’s homework.
+Please use link below or download the Class Charts app.